yuqiii-wang/KnowledgeNotes/math/algebra/optimization/approaches/iterative_gradients/conjugate_gradient.md

 # Conjugate Gradient

-Conjugate gradient finds out residual $\bold{r}$ 's orthogonality, descending along with each orthogonal vector direction.
+Conjugate gradient finds out residual $\mathbf{r}$ 's orthogonality, descending along with each orthogonal vector direction.

 It has only $O(n)$ for $n$-dimensional space, much faster than steepest descent.